ShoesForClues/ISO/README.md

 ISO (Intermediate Script Object) is a stack oriented instruction format intended for embedded applications.

-The first version is written in Lua for testing purposes.
+The first version is written in Lua for prototyping purposes.
 It will be ported to C once the specifications have been finalized.
 ## Hello World
 ```asm
 TAG "msg_start"    REM "Stores current stack pointer"